dewitt4/Cloud-Custodain/docs/source/azure/contribute.rst

 ARM templates
 -------------

-To ensure VCR cassetes can be easily re-recorded, there are ARM templates to deploy Azure tests infrastructure.
+To ensure VCR cassettes can be easily re-recorded, there are ARM templates to deploy Azure tests infrastructure.

 These templates will allow you to provision real Azure resources appropriate for recreating the VCR cassettes used by the unit tests.
 They will let you run the unit tests against real resources.